 I used the Henry reversible jacket pattern from Zierstoff patterns.
-They do lots of lovely PDF patterns - check them out in this link.
 You can make it as a reversible jacket or a simpler version with a facing.
 That's the version I choose as the soft shell fabric has a lovely fleece back.
 I used our Added attraction fabric and solid Aqua fabric as the solid contrast for the hood, facing and the patch pockets.

 The fabric is water resistant or shower proof, it's not totally waterproof, but as you can see water does sort of sit like beads on the surface when you splash it.

 The back of the fabric is a lovely soft fleece and it doesn't fray at all.
 As it's synthetic it doesn't press very well as you'll see in the video, but there are things you can do to get around that…..